Virtual Regatta for Volvo Ocean Race

 The leg one from Alicante to Lisbon has finished.

-Virtual Regatta winner is „Sideshow“ from the UK.
+The virtual Regatta winner is „Sideshow“ from the UK.

 What?

-Read a forum thread as you will find much useful information from members.
+Read a forum thread, as you will find much useful information from members.

 What do I think about it myself?